Apply to the Residency

 - We will offer waitlist slots for each of our interview dates in the event of cancellations.

-During the interview day, candidates meet with several of our faculty members, including the Chair, Dr. Paola Gehrig, Program Director, Leigh Cantrell, MD the Associate Program Director, Laura Parsons, MD, and Vice-Chair of Education, Chris Chisholm, MD.
+During the interview day, candidates meet with several of our faculty members, including the Chair, Dr. Paola Gehrig, Program Director, Laura Parsons, MD, and the Associate Program Director, Kari Ring, MD.
 You will also interview with our residents.
 A residency program overview and a virtual tour of the hospital facilities will also be a part of the interview day.

 Interview Day: